Simran145678/Portfolio_1.2/README.md

 # Portfolio Project

 Welcome to my portfolio project!
 This project is built using React and TailwindCSS.
 It showcases various skills and techniques including hooks, props, animations, state management, and email handling.
-Below you'll find a detailed overview of the project and instructions on how to set it up and run it locally.

 ### Features